One great interview (see my chat with artist and author Sallie Latch) deserves another!

 It is literally a system designed to crank out tax payers that are stuck in debt and unable to travel or pursue happiness.
 Sound familiar?

-Travel and Vagabonding
+Nik on Travel and Vagabonding

 Nik could have kept earning money and living the same rock star lifestyle, but instead he left music at around age 28 and went vagabonding for several years.